Key Takeaways

 Deteriorated Electrical Components

-A technician ensures everything is in good condition during regular maintenance to prevent system malfunction.
+Regular maintenance with an Enercare technician will ensure that everything is in good condition to prevent system malfunction.

 Carbon Monoxide (CO) Leaks